 Got an eye for a bargain?
-If so, you'll hardly need us to tell you that Black Friday 2018 is fast approaching, and it's the perfect opportunity to stock up your studio with discounted kit, or just to save money on some early Christmas shopping.
+If so, it won't have passed you by that Black Friday 2018 is upon us.
+Now is the perfect opportunity to stock up your studio with discounted kit, or just to save money on some early Christmas shopping.

 US: Best Black Friday and Cyber Monday tablet deals